Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 ![An image of a man on a rooftop, overlooking Pittsburgh](images/giantGreg.png)

 ### Occlusion
 If something is in front of (and closer) than something else, it will visibly block (or "occlude") that something else.
-Thus: Establishing relative positions.
+Therefore, establishing relative positions.

 While occlusion does not provide a lot of information, it is an unforgiving depth cue.
 Breaking occlusion can *really* break the illusion of space.